Country information for Italy - Legislation and policy

-Classes with disabled pupils usually contain a maximum of 20 pupils, provided that the inclusion process is supported by a project which defines strategies and methods adopted by class teachers together with support teachers and school staff.
+Classes with disabled pupils usually contain a maximum of 20 pupils, provided that the inclusion process is supported by defined strategies and methods adopted by class teachers together with support teachers and school staff.
 Support teachers are part of the team of regular teachers and participate in all the activities, planning and assessment.
 Support teachers also facilitate inclusion.

-Local authorities must provide free transport for people with disabilities, such as, for example, daily transport to schools and to education and health centres.
+Local authorities must provide free transport for people with disabilities, such as daily transport to schools and to education and health centres.

 An individual life project

-According to Article 14 of Law 328/2000, parents, local health services and social services agree upon an individualised life project for their children, aimed at full integration ‘within the family and social life’.
+According to Article 14 of Law 328/2000, parents, local health services and social services agree upon an individualised life project for their children.
+This aims for full integration ‘within the family and social life’.

 Permission for assistance

-Mothers and fathers of children with identified disabilities, including adopted children, have the option to take three years of work leave or two hours a day of special permission until the child is three years old.
-After the child has turned three, they have three days off each month for assistance.
+Parents of children with identified disabilities, including adopted children, can take three years of work leave or two hours a day of special permission until the child is three years old.
+After the child has turned three, parents have three days off each month for assistance.
 Parents also have the right to choose a workplace closer to home and they cannot be moved to another workplace without their agreement.

 Information, education and participation

 Families should receive information about their children’s needs from teachers and principals.
 Parents and schools work together to create and implement an individual education plan according to the child’s needs.
-Parents participate in the school’s Work Group for Inclusion (GLI) and are also represented in the Local and Regional Inter-Institutional Work Group (GLIP-GLIR).
+Parents participate in the school’s Work Group for Inclusion (GLI) and are also represented in the Regional Inter-Institutional Work Group (GLIR).

 Attendance and education

 Children have the right to attend schools that are equipped for any special need and to use technologies, subsidies and specific materials.
-Pupils and learners with disabilities have the right to free transport.
+Pupils with disabilities have the right to free transport.

 Programmes and school life

 Pupils with disabilities have the right to attend mainstream classes with appropriate teaching support.
-They have the right to full participation in school life, such as summer camps, study visits (accompanied by special staff), etc. According to their disability, children may have assistants provided by local authorities.
-Pupils have the right to an individual education plan (drafted by family and schools), to a social project (drafted by social assistants and experts from the local health board), to a rehabilitation programme tailored to their individual needs and to vocational guidance.
+They have the right to full participation in school life, including summer camps, study visits (accompanied by special staff), etc. Depending on their disability, pupils may have assistants provided by local authorities.
+Pupils have the right to:

-The principle of inclusion and the right of pupils with disabilities to receive specific support are also included in subsequent legislation that regulates general aspects of the education system, such as enrolment, class size and pupil assessment, as well as initial teacher education and support teacher training.
+The principle of inclusion and the right of pupils with disabilities to receive specific support are also included in subsequent legislation that regulates general aspects of the education system.
+These aspects include enrolment, class size and pupil assessment, as well as initial teacher education and support teacher training.

 Pupils with specific learning disorders

-Law 170/2010 recognises dyslexia, dysgraphia, dysorthographia and dyscalculia as specific learning disorders (SLD).
+Law 170/2010 recognises dyslexia, dysgraphia, dysorthographia and dyscalculia as specific learning disorders (SLDs).
 Subsequent guidelines (2011) specify educational and didactic measures to support the teaching and learning processes.
-Schools are also responsible for early detection.
+Schools are responsible for early detection.

 The competent offices of the national health system diagnose SLDs and the pupil’s family submits the relevant documentation to the school.
 Schools, including pre-primary schools, should intervene promptly in suspected cases of SLD, notifying the pupil’s family.

 In the case of SLDs, schools should put in place the pedagogic and didactic measures necessary to guarantee their educational goals.
-Teachers can use personalised education plans and compensatory tools to implement individualised and personalised educational processes.
+Teachers can use individual education plans and compensatory tools to implement personalised educational processes.